 What Does An Human Resources Manager Do?
-(Including the Main Roles and Responisibilities)

 Although the results of their work are not quantifiable or too obvious, Human Resources departments are crucial for any organization in the current fast-changing business realm.